hey-laura/tf-azure-vm/README.md

 For the most accurate and up-to-date pricing, visit the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).

+## License

+This module is open-source and available under the MIT License.

 ---

 For questions or issues, feel free to open a GitHub issue or contact the maintainer.